Louisiana First-Time Home Buyer: 2023 Programs and Grants

 Note that government loan programs (including FHA, VA, and USDA home loans) require you to buy a primary residence.
 That means you can’t use these loans for a vacation home or investment property.

 In addition, most programs let you use gifted money or down payment assistance (DPA) to cover your down payment and closing costs.
-Depending on the mortgage loan you choose, you could potentially get into your new house with minimal cash out of pocket.
+Depending on your mortgage loan, you could get into your new house with minimal cash out of pocket.

-If you’re unsure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home buying goals.
+If you’re unsure which program to choose for your first mortgage, your lender can help you find the right match based on your finances and home-buying goals.

 Louisiana first-time home buyer programs

-LHC Mortgage Revenue Bond
+LHC Mortgage Revenue Bond programs

 LHC Market Rate GNMA Program